Skip to main content Skip to navigation

 Ashley Murray

-Ashley Murray is a second-year doctoral student in Prevention Science.
-She has a B.A. in Psychology from California State University, East Bay.
-Her research interests include aging, cognitive changes across the lifespan, the development of cognitive dysfunction, and neural networks involved in the brain-behavior relationship.
+Ashley is a fourth-year doctoral student in Prevention Science.
+She has a B.A. in Psychology and an M.S. in Prevention Science.
+Her research interests include changes in mental health, cognition, and functional connectivity in the brain over the life course.
+Her dissertation will investigate how exposure to stressors across the life course affect brain activity, mental health, and cognition in midlife and how social factors present in midlife serve as protective factors.
 The eventual goal of her research is to contribute to the development of effective strategies that improve health span and promote well-being across the lifespan.
-Her experience as a research assistant in the Lab for the Developing Mind and the Gartstein Temperament Lab allow her to develop a unique lifespan perspective on cognition and healthy development.
 Ashley has four cats she’d love to tell you about (and show pictures).
-In her free time, you’ll find her going for long bike rides, gardening, (trying to) play guitar, reading, or going to the movies.
+In her free time, you’ll find her reading, playing various switch games, going to the movies, and playing the guitar.